 The film describes the development of the bomb – showing Wallis shooting marbles across a bathtub of water as the idea begins to form – through to devising a particularly simple bombsight and an altimeter that had to be developed.

-A special Squadron is formed and selected to carry out the attack, led by Wing-Commander Guy Gibson (Richard Todd) who is given responsibility for the sortie and intensive training.
+A special Squadron is formed and selected to carry out the attack, led by Wing-Commander Guy Gibson (Richard Todd) – and his unfortunately named black labrador – who is given responsibility for the sortie and intensive training.

 Major disappointments accompany the initial trials: the casing of the bomb has to be drastically re-designed and it transpires that the aircraft will need to approach the dam considerably lower and faster than had been predicted.